Carrie Ann Inaba Replacing Julie Chen on The Talk

 Inaba has been a judge on DWTS with Len Goodman and Bruno Tonioli since the show stared in 2005.
 She's an accomplished dancer and choreographer and was one of the original Fly Girls on Fox's In Living Color.

 Request for comment was not immediately returned by CBS.
+Variety was the first to report the news.

 The Talk airs daily on CBS.